 NOC scientist, Dr Erik Simon-Lledo, the lead author of the study said: “Nodule fields are an unusual mosaic habitat where the hard substratum provided by nodules increases habitat complexity, promoting the development of diverse sea-floor communities.
 Understanding what processes lead to the high diversity found in this remote environment will be key to understand how to protect it”

 Most of the world’s deep ocean floor is soft sediment.
 However, there are large areas that also have these polymetallic nodules scattered over the sediment surface.
-This study is focussed on an area in the central Pacific known as the Clarion Clipperton Zone, one of the most important areas for nodules in the world.
+This study is focused on an area in the central Pacific known as the Clarion Clipperton Zone, one of the most important areas for nodules in the world.
 Yet, the living environment of this remote area is poorly known.

 This study was based on data collected during a research expedition led by NOC scientist Dr Daniel Jones to the Clarion Clipperton Zone in 2015 on board the RSS James Cook.
 During this expedition, high definition photos were taken of the nodule field on the sea floor.
 This allowed the team to examine the animals present on each image and compare that with the concentration of nodules in that area.